Business and Environmental Leaders Call for Strong Canadian Oil and Gas Methane Regulations

 In the U.S., existing and proposed state-level policies aimed at reducing oil and gas emissions cover 25 per cent more production than would be covered by Canada’s proposed national methane rules.
 Some states, such as Colorado and California, have gone further than others have and are a model for effective methane regulations.

 “Twenty-one countries across the world have recognized reducing oil and gas methane as a huge opportunity, while energy-producing states in the U.S. are pushing forward on methane regulations,” said Environmental Defense Fund international affairs director Drew Nelson.
-“Canada’s methane rules — if strengthened — will help the country catch up to other jurisdictions.
+“Canada’s methane rules — if strengthened — will help the country catch up to other jurisdictions.”

 The group of stakeholders submitted comments independently on the federal draft methane regulations introduced by Environment and Climate Change Minister Catherine McKenna in May.
 The final federal regulations are expected later this year or early in 2018, with Alberta’s provincial methane rules to be proposed in the coming months.

-One of the world’s leading international nonprofit organizations, Environmental Defense Fund (edf.org) creates transformational solutions to the most serious environmental problems.
-To do so, EDF links science, economics, law, and innovative private-sector partnerships.
-With more than 3 million members and offices in the United States, China, Mexico, Indonesia and the European Union, EDF’s scientists, economists, attorneys and policy experts are working in 28 countries to turn our solutions into action.
-Connect with us on Twitter @EnvDefenseFund
+With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
+To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org

 Media Contact